A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: Introduction

 Due to the nonlinear interaction between $w_{\pi}$ and $r$, the modulation parameters are not constant in general; they are time-dependent.
 However, in the course of the proof they are not allowed to vary too much.
-A minimal condition, which we impose henceforth, is that \be \dot \alpha, \dot \Gamma, \dot v_k, \dot D_k \in L^1_t \ee and are small in this norm.
-We do not assume any stronger rate of decay.
-This implies that the modulation parameters converge as $t \to \infty$, at no particular rate, and that their range is contained within arbitrarily small intervals.
+A minimal condition, which we impose henceforth, is that $\pi$ has bounded variation and \be \dot \alpha, \dot \Gamma, \dot v_k, \dot D_k \in L^1_t \ee are small in this norm.
+We assume no stronger rate of decay.
+This implies that the modulation parameters converge as $t \to \infty$ to final values, but at no particular rate, and that their range is contained within arbitrarily small intervals.